craftpip/jquery-confirm/README.md

-<h1>jquery-confirm </h1>
+### jquery-confirm
 *alerts, confirms and dialogs in* ***one.***
+VERSION 1.5.0

-A multipurpose plugin for alert, confirm & dialog.
+A multipurpose plugin for alert, confirm & dialog, with Extended features.

-With rich set of features,
+(New in 1.5.0)
+&bull; Keyboard actions (ENTER and ESC)
+&bull; Updated DOCUMENTATION
+&bull; Control over the dialog via `this`

-&bull; directly load content via Ajax, <br>
+&bull; directly load content via Ajax
-&bull; Auto-close dialog after a specified time, <br>
+&bull; Auto-close dialog after a specified time
-&bull; prevent Dialog close on background click, <br>
+&bull; prevent Dialog close on background click
-&bull; callback function, and more..
+&bull; callback function, and more

-VERSION 1.1.3

 View Detailed [Documentation & Examples](http://craftpip.github.io/jquery-confirm)

 ## Installation

-Download the latest release [here](https://github.com/craftpip/jquery-confirm/archive/master.zip)<br>
-A full documentation page is included within the release.
+Download the latest release [here](https://github.com/craftpip/jquery-confirm/archive/master.zip) A full documentation page is included within the release.

 copy the css and js files from `/dist/` to your project, and link them to your HTML page.<br>